 07 Feb 2 MARCH 2011 – FOREIGN INVESTMENT

-Q.Which non-Australian purchasers do not need foreign investment approval to purchase residential real estate?
+Q.Which non-Australian purchasers do not need foreign investment approval for a Foreign Residential Investment?

 A. You are exempt if:

 - You are an Australian Citizen living abroad;

 - Your spouse is an Australian Citizen (not a permanent resident) and you are purchasing residential real estate in both names as joint tenants (not tenants in common);

 - You are a New Zealand citizen and you are purchasing residential property;

 - You hold a permanent resident visa and you are purchasing residential property;

 - You are purchasing a new dwelling from a developer, where the developer has pre-approval to sell those dwellings to foreign persons;

 - You are acquiring an interest in a time share scheme which does not permit you (and any of your associates) more than 4 weeks entitlement per year;